Rule #1: Though shalt not exercise

 Never hesitate to chat to your midwife if you have any concerns, if you've experienced bleeding, have a low lying placenta or cervical weakness, which may mean you need to abstain.

 Rule #6: Thou shalt feel glowing and happy

 As many as one in 10 expectant mums feel stressed and anxious.
 Pregnancy hormones can often be to blame for highs and lows, not to mention coping with pregnancy niggles, the sometimes crippling exhaustion, worrying about giving birth and the responsibilities of parenthood.
 It can be pretty overwhelming, so if you’re not feeling the glow, you’re not alone - far from it.
 If your mood, or anxieties, are getting in the way of daily life, don’t hesitate to talk to your midwife.

-Our handy Wellbeing Plan helps you work through your feelings, and can be downloaded here.
+Download our handy Wellbeing Plan to help you work through your feelings.
 You can fill it in and bring it to your midwife, or fill it out together.

 Rule #7: Thou shalt have strange cravings

 Contrary to popular opinion, not all mums-to-be have a penchant for pickles, or other random foods.
 If, however, you do - that’s normal too (we won’t judge).
 Cravings can be triggered by hormonal changes in your body affecting taste and smell.
 Also sharp dips and peaks in your blood sugar levels can leave you hankering after sugary, comfort foods (hence the cake/ice cream/chocolate addiction).
 If you ever crave dirt, clay or laundry detergent, get in touch with your midwife.
 As crazy as it sounds, this is known as Pica - and can be a sign of severe anaemia.